Nazanin1369/Interviews/README.md

 Interviews
 ==========Answer files are in the src/interview path.
-Second question solved using in two ways (HTML5 and JQuery).
+Second question solved in two ways in two different HTML files.
+(HTML5 and JQuery).